Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi La Specialista’s Integrated Tamper

 The DeLonghi tamper will put the ideal amount of force needed for pulling an espresso shot.
-Also, because the holder is fixed, you’ll get an ideal 90-degree angle.
+Also, because the holder is fixed, you’ll get an ideal level tamp.
 The automatic tamper will help you avoid beginner mistakes, such as inconsistent tamping pressure and a coffee puck that’s not perfectly flat.

 Finally, DeLonghi La Specialista has water hardness adjustment features.
 You can program the water hardness into the machine, which means less descaling.
 There’s also an energy-saving mode for power conservation.
 Barista Express doesn’t have any of these features.

 DeLonghi included a flip-down shelf for shot glasses, which is supposed to make the use easier, but I didn’t particularly like it.
 It’s supposed to make pouring an espresso shot more convenient.
-All it did was make the front of the machine more clunky, and it was difficult to access because of the spout and the steam wand.
+Really, it made the front of the machine clunky and limited space for cups and a scale.

 DeLonghi La Specialista shot tray